 3 Key Takeaways:

-- Vision therapy strengthens the brain-eye connection, treating various conditions.
+- This treatment strengthens the brain-eye connection, treating various conditions.

 - It’s a long-term, personalized solution for improved vision skills.